samarmajid/technical-interview/README.md

 # Technical-Interview

-These are the Tasks required for the completion of the Technical Interview
+These are the tasks required for the completion of the Technical Interview

 ## Instructions to get started